Pascal-Lohscheidt/build-ai/docs/src/app/docs/peer-deps/page.md

 ## Peer Dependencies

-Sunken Trove uses peer dependencies to ensure compatibility with your existing project setup while avoiding duplicate dependencies.
+build-ai uses peer dependencies to ensure compatibility with your existing project setup while avoiding duplicate dependencies.
 The library declares these peer dependencies:

 ```
 react: >=16.8.0 <20.0.0